Brady Poppinga: Green Bay Packers

-Poppinga entered the National Football League on April 24, 2005, when he was selected in the fourth round (125th overall selection) of the 2005 NFL Draft by the Green Bay Packers.
-On July 26, 2005 Poppinga signed a four-year $2.4 million contract with the Packers.
+Poppinga entered the NFL on April 24, 2005, when he was selected in the fourth round (125th overall selection) of the 2005 draft by the Green Bay Packers.
+On July 26, 2005, Poppinga signed a four-year $2.4 million contract with the Packers.

 The Packers were excited about Poppinga's speed and skills as a pass rushing linebacker.
 However, Poppinga suffered a hamstring injury during training camp, forcing him to miss three preseason games.
-Because of the injury, he was unable to compete for a starting position at outside linebacker for the 2005 NFL season, and took a backup role, occasionally playing as part of a deep linebacker corps also featuring Na'il Diggs, Roy Manning, Robert Thomas and Paris Lenon.
+Because of the injury, he was unable to compete for a starting position at outside linebacker in the 2005 season, and took a backup role, occasionally playing as part of a deep linebacker corps also featuring Na'il Diggs, Roy Manning, Robert Thomas, and Paris Lenon.

 Poppinga contributed most significantly to the 2005 season with his high-energy play as a coverage man on special teams plays, posting a team-high 22 special teams tackles through the Packers' first 13 contests.
 Though Poppinga never started at linebacker in 2005, he saw more and more playing time through the season due both to injuries suffered by the starting players and because of his ability as a pass-rusher.
 This special pass-rushing role played to Poppinga's strengths and allowed him to post two sacks during the 2005 season.
-His best single-game performance was an October 23 contest against Minnesota, in which he accumulated five tackles (3 solo) and one sack of Vikings quarterback Daunte Culpepper.
+His best single-game performance was an October 23 contest against the Minnesota Vikings, in which he accumulated five tackles (3 solo) and one sack of Vikings quarterback Daunte Culpepper.

 Green Bay's coaching staff was impressed by Poppinga's high motor and relentlessness on every play.
 He displayed both in one of the few Packer victories of the season, a 33–25 contest against the Atlanta Falcons.
 Though the play resulted in an Atlanta touchdown, Poppinga displayed his range and quickness by nearly running down superstar quarterback Michael Vick on a one-yard scramble into the end-zone.
 Poppinga's pursuit forced Vick to stretch the play all the way to the right sideline, and only Vick's speed allowed him to dive past Poppinga and over the end zone pylon.
 The fact that Poppinga had begun the play at the left side of the formation displayed his unrelenting attitude and sharp instincts.
 In August 2006 packers' linebackers coach Winston Moss said "I'll bet he sleeps with his eyes open,", referring to Poppinga's endless energy.